Club: SC Dnipro 1 | Opening: 2008 | Capacity: 31,003

 History and description

-The Dnipro Arena officially opened on the 14th of September 2008.
+The Dnipro Arena officially opened on 14 September 2008.
 Construction had started three years earlier in 2005.

-The stadium was initially considered as a playing venue for Euro 2012, but in the end failed to meet the capacity requirement of 33,000 seats.
+The stadium was initially considered as a playing venue for the 2012 European Championships, but in the end failed to meet the capacity requirement of 33,000 seats.
 In 2009, the Dnipro Arena hosted the Ukrainian cup final.

 The Dnipro Arena is located in central Dnipropetrovsk.
 The stadium lies only a few blocks south of the principal Karla Marxa avenue.
 From the avenue, or the city’s central square, it is no more than 15 minutes walking.